-Eskom Holdings Limited (hereinafter referred to as Eskom) has appointed Bohlweki Environmental (Pty) Ltd to conduct the independent Environmental Impact Assessment (EIA) process for the proposed construction and operation of a pumped storage power generation facility in the Steelpoort area, in terms of the National Environmental Management Act Regulations (No. 385, 386 & 387 of 2006).
+Eskom Holdings Limited (hereinafter referred to as Eskom) has appointed Bohlweki Environmental (Pty) Ltd to conduct an independent Environmental Impact Assessment (EIA) process for the proposed construction and operation of a Pumped Storage power generation Scheme in the Steelpoort area, in terms of the National Environmental Management Act Regulations (No. 385, 386 & 387 of 2006).
 This Environmental Scoping Study (ESS) forms part of the EIA process for the proposed project.